taoshidev/request-network/VALIDATOR_INSTRUCTIONS.md

    - **ReqNet Processing**: Receives and authenticates the consumer request, verifies ownership.
    - **ReqNet to OPS Request**: Sends a request to the OPS with a header key `x-taoshi-validator-request-key`.
    - **Communication Keys**: Uses `x-taoshi-request-key` for communication between ReqNet UI and Validator Node.

-This configuration ensures that your Validator Node can securely and efficiently handle requests, performing necessary conversions and transactions via the Uphold API, and managing data flow through designated endpoints.

 ### Endpoint Creation